Lzip

 The manual is available in the info system of the GNU Operating System.
 Use info to access the top level info page.
 Use info lzip to access the lzip section directly.

-An online manual for lzip can be found here.
+An online manual for lzip can be found at manual/lzip_manual.html.

 Download

-The latest released version of lzip can be found here.
-You may also subscribe to Freecode and receive an email every time a new version is released.
+The latest released version of lzip can be found at http://download.savannah.gnu.org/releases/lzip/.
+You may also subscribe to lzip-bug and receive an email every time a new version is released.

-For general discussion of bugs in lzip the mailing list lzip-bug@nongnu.org is the most appropriate forum.
+For general discussion of errors (bugs) in lzip, the mailing list lzip-bug@nongnu.org is the most appropriate forum.
 Please send messages as plain text.
-Please do not send messages encoded as HTML nor encoded as base64 MIME nor included as multiple formats.
-Please include a descriptive subject line.
-If all of the subject are "bug in lzip" it is impossible to differentiate them.
+Please do not send messages encoded as HTML nor encoded as base64 nor included as multiple formats.
+Please include a descriptive subject line with the word "lzip" in it.

 See also the lzip project page at Savannah.